All-optical programming of polarization singularities in a photonic-crystal laser: Results

-Because the underlying Bloch resonance is a monopolar BIC with $\vec{E}_{\mathrm{far}}(\vec{0})=\vec{0}$, both B and AB modes retain a single polarization vortex pinned at $\Gamma$-point, as seen in the momentum-space measurements shown in Fig.~\ref{fig:5}(d–e).
-In real space, however, the two modes exhibit strikingly different polarization singularity structures.
-The AB mode shows three polarization singularities, while the B mode exhibits two [Fig.~\ref{fig:5}(f–g)].
-These patterns follow directly from Eq.(\ref{eq:farfield_trap_rho}): different molecular eigenstates correspond to different envelope spectra $F(\vec{k}_\parallel)$, which reshape the real-space radiation while leaving the $\Gamma$-point singularity fixed.
-The analytical far-field patterns evaluated from the envelope-function model [right column of Figs.~\ref{fig:5}(d–e)] match the measured vortex configurations with no adjustable parameters.
+Because the underlying Bloch resonance is a monopolar BIC with $\vec{E}_{\mathrm{far}}(\vec{0})=\vec{0}$, both B and AB modes retain a single polarization vortex pinned at the $\Gamma$ point, as seen in the momentum-space measurements of Fig.~\ref{fig:5}(d--e).
+In real space, however, the two modes exhibit different polarization-singularity structures.
+This difference follows from the critical points of their two-dimensional envelope functions (see Supplemental Information for detailed discussion).
+For the antibonding mode, the envelope changes sign between the two pump-defined traps and exhibits two critical points in the measured plane, associated with the two localized lobes.
+In the present geometry, these correspond to one maximum and one saddle point.
+For the bonding mode, the envelope exhibits three critical points: two maxima localized near the two pump spots and one saddle point at the centre of the photonic molecule.
+According to Eq.~(\ref{eq:monopolar_farfield_realspace}), these critical points satisfy $\nabla F(\vec r_\parallel)=0$ and therefore appear as polarization singularities in the emitted real-space field.
+Consistently, the AB mode displays two singularities, whereas the B mode exhibits three singularities [Fig.~\ref{fig:5}(f--g)].
+The analytical far-field patterns evaluated from the envelope-function model [right column of Fig.~\ref{fig:5}(d–g)] reproduce the measured vortex configurations with no adjustable parameters.
+These results demonstrate that while the monopolar BIC fixes the topology in momentum space, the pump-defined envelope determines the spatial distribution of polarization singularities in real space.